7Block Labs

 3) DeFi app seeking deep liquidity but MEV‑aware ordering

-• Use case: high‑volume DEX/lending on an L2 with order‑flow control.
+• Use case: We're looking at high-volume DEX/lending on an L2 with some solid order-flow control.

 • Pattern: